Best Retention Marketing Agencies, According to ChatGPT

 The Shortlist: Agencies to Watch (and Why)

-“Best” is contextual.
+"Best" is contextual.
 A design-forward apparel brand needs different muscles than a subscription-heavy wellness company.
 Consider this a map, not a verdict—and verify with live builds, not decks.
+Every agency below is either women-founded or operated by a team that has built meaningful work without SEO machinery propping up their reputation.

 1) Sticky Digital — Retention-First Builders for Shopify & DTC